 If, for example, your dog has been taking antibiotics while dealing with food allergies or has been diagnosed with inflammatory bowel disease you could try certain kinds of Greek yogurt based on your vet’s recommendation.
-It’s low in calories which is good.
+It’s low in calories which is great.
 Just use moderation and don’t expect miracles!

 As stated above, these bacterial strains are designed for humans so the results could be disappointing.
 A canine-formulated probiotic likely offers a higher chance of success.

 Consider a Better Idea

-Most people do not have the time or desire to try to feed their dog in this experimental manner.
-Many are rightfully content to give them their daily dog food.
-If you’re considering something like Greek yogurt, it’s probably best to just put that money towards a better quality food that fits their needs.
+Most people don’t have the time or the desire to feed their dogs in this experimental manner.
+Many are content to give them their daily dog food.
+If you are considering Greek yogurt, it’s probably best to just put that money towards a better quality food that fits their needs.

 This way you don’t have to worry about supplementing your dog’s diet.
 You can just give them their food and rest easy knowing that they are getting everything that is vital.
 Of course, if your pet dog is dealing with long term digestive issues, you should address it with a professional rather than using a hit or miss approach with Greek-style yogurt.